Cloud4Wi-Create/my-apps-tutorial/README.md

 For both the Admin Panel Settings Page and the Customer Facing page, you can call the same API but we will return information based on where you are calling from.

-We import an iFrame into our Control Panel and inject a variable into the URL named "sk".
+We import an iFrame into our Admin Panel and inject a variable into the URL named "sk".
 You will have to extract that from the URL, as that is the session code we use to authenticate and identify your app.
 Here is a quick way to do it in PHP: